nrakochy/nrakochy.github.io/clojure/_posts/2016-06-21-Saving-Files-Different-Directory.markdown

 ---
 layout:     post
-title:      Saving Files in a Different Directory
+title:      Saving Files in a Different Directory with Clojure
 date:       2016-06-21 13:00:00
 summary:    Saving (platform-independent) files to a different directory in the filesystem
 categories: io